Quiver W-algebras: Quiver gauge theory

-A quiver $\Gamma$ defines $|\Gamma_0| \times |\Gamma_0|$ matrix $(c_{ij})$
+A quiver $\Gamma$ defines $|\Gamma_0| \times |\Gamma_0|$ matrix $(c_{ij})_{i,j\in \Gamma_0}$

-that is called \emph{quiver Cartan matrix} $c$.
+that is called \emph{quiver Cartan matrix}.
 By definition, the quiver Cartan matrix $c$ is symmetric.
-If there are no single node loops, all diagonal entries of the quiver Cartan matrix are equal to $2$ and such Cartan matrix defines Kac-Moody algebra $\g_\Gamma$ with Dynkin graph $\Gamma$.
+If there are no single node loops, all diagonal entries of the quiver Cartan matrix are equal to $2$ and such Cartan matrix defines Kac--Moody algebra $\g_\Gamma$ with Dynkin graph $\Gamma$.